CatalinBratu7/iot.hub.portal/README.md

 ### Specs
 * Each device entity is connected to a real device
 * There are different users which can have multiple devices claimed
-* The application is protected by authentication
-* Only claimed devices are shown
 * Sensors and other device data can be inspected on a detail view updating themselves
-* Unclaiming a device removes it from all views

 ### Non-functional requirements:
 * User experience
 * Maintainability
-* Testability
 * Extensibility
 * Security